Open-Earth-Foundation/ccglobal-data-viewer/README.md

-# locode-data-viewer
+# Data Viewer
-Streamlit app to visualize LOCODE boundaries and nearby data sources
+Streamlit app to visualize region boundaries and ClimateTRACE assets within it.

 This currently requires having the `ccglobal` database installed locally.